 Yes, please see Enhancing Your TDPS Elective Experience, which provides examples of possible courses of study.

 Can I meet with an advisor to talk about my studies in your Department?

-How large are the TDPS classes?
+How large are TDPS classes?

-The Department is committed to keeping the theater, dance, and technical training courses to 20 students or less in a conservatory model.
+The Department is committed to keeping the theater, dance, and technical training courses to 20 students or fewer in a conservatory model.
 Performance studies courses may be larger due to their lecture format, but are often connected with smaller discussion sections of 20 or less.

-Does the Department have an Honors Thesis?
+Does the Department offer an honors thesis option?

 Yes.
 The Honors Thesis is not a requirement for graduation, but rather an opportunity for a student to deepen their research with a project of particular interest to them.
 Students may apply to complete a year-long Honors Thesis project.
 It may take two forms: a year-long research project (a semester of research followed by a semester culminating in a full-length paper or written creation/play) or a semester of research and shorter research paper followed by a semester culminating in a creative project/production/show.
 Most Honors Theses begin in the fall and conclude in the spring.
 If a student will graduate in December instead, they may begin a written-only Honors Thesis in spring semester and conclude in the fall of the following academic year.
 Performance-based proposals are due the February before the two-semester commitment.
 Please see the Undergraduate Student Advisor if you have any questions regarding your proposal, and see below for an application.

 Are there chances for me to create my own theater or dance performance within the Department?